New York State Route 895: Planning and construction

 In August 1952, following the death of Arthur V. Sheridan, Bronx borough president James J. Lyons proposed renaming the planned highway after Sheridan; according to Lyons, the expressway had been one of Sheridan's "pet projects".
 The law enacting the name change was signed by mayor Vincent R. Impellitteri on February 18, 1953.
-Two years later, officials announced plans for the first portion Bruckner Expressway, consisting of a 2 mi elevated expressway above of Bruckner Boulevard from the Triborough Bridge to Longfellow Avenue.
+Two years later, officials announced plans for the first portion of the Bruckner Expressway, consisting of a 2 mi elevated expressway above Bruckner Boulevard from the Triborough Bridge to Longfellow Avenue.
 North of Longfellow Avenue, the highway would continue at ground level as the Sheridan Expressway, running northward for another 1.5 mi to the Cross Bronx Expressway.

 Construction began in 1958.
 The highway was built parallel to the Bronx River on the former site of Starlight Park, an amusement park that was condemned to provide the right-of-way for both the Sheridan and Cross Bronx Expressways.
 As part of the project, a city park, also called Starlight Park, was created in its place.
 An additional park, Daniel Boone Playground, was also created on land condemned for the expressway.
 Thousands of residents were displaced by the expressway's construction.
 A 1 acre plot at the southeast corner of the Bronx Zoo was also acquired for the highway's proposed expansion past the Cross Bronx Expressway, even though the Sheridan Expressway was ultimately not built that far.